mrOttoW/vite-wordpress-plugin-block-example/README.md

 If you're not using a traditional WordPress setup or want to use a different plugin folder/name, update the `base` in `vite.config.js`.

 ### Local environment / DDEV
 When using a local environment like DDEV, make sure to install the Node packages on the server via SSH and ensure the ports are exposed.

+(Default port configured in Vite: `5173`).

 For DDEV, you can use the following addon: https://github.com/mrOttoW/ddev-wordpress-vite